 $180 per hour for clinical endorsement

-This introductory level workshop will enable health professionals to work more effectively with perinatal mental health clients who have experienced traumatic births.
+This introductory level workshop will enable health professionals of all types to work more effectively with women who have experienced traumatic births.
+Join us for this pre-conference workshop at the inaugural U2019: Uniting Professionals in Birth Trauma Care conference.

 This workshop is intended for mental health clinicians who work with women and their families in the perinatal period.